MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Whether to enable CSS authoring hints in the **Styles** panel of the **Elements** tool to display information tooltips next to inactive or deprecated properties.

-In Canary v105 and later, this checkbox has no effect.
-When this feature is implemented, this feature will provide help when writing or inspecting CSS in the **Styles** panel.
-Small information icons will appear next to CSS properties that are inactive (or deprecated).
+This feature provides help when writing or inspecting CSS in the **Styles** panel.
+Small information icons appear next to CSS properties that are inactive or deprecated.
+An inactive property is one that applies correctly to an element but has no effect on it (for example, `width:100px` applied to an inline element has no effect).

 Status:
 *  This checkbox is present in Microsoft Edge Canary v106.